cockroachdb/docs/v2.0/configure-replication-zones.md

 Database | You can add replication zones for specific databases.
 See [Create a Replication Zone for a Database](#create-a-replication-zone-for-a-database) for more details.
 Table | You can add replication zones for specific tables.
 See [Create a Replication Zone for a Table](#create-a-replication-zone-for-a-table).
 Index ([Enterprise-only](enterprise-licensing.html)) | The [secondary indexes](indexes.html) on a table will automatically use the replication zone for the table.
 However, with an enterprise license, you can add distinct replication zones for secondary indexes.
 See [Create a Replication Zone for a Secondary Index](#create-a-replication-zone-for-a-secondary-index) for more details.
 Row ([Enterprise-only](enterprise-licensing.html)) | You can add replication zones for specific rows in a table or secondary index by [defining table partitions](partitioning.html).
-See [Create a Replication Zone for a Table Partition](#create-a-replication-zone-for-a-table-partition-new-in-v2-0) for more details.
+See [Create a Replication Zone for a Table Partition](#create-a-replication-zone-for-a-table-or-secondary-index-partition-new-in-v2-0) for more details.

-### For system data
+### For System Data

 In addition, CockroachDB stores internal [**system data**](architecture/distribution-layer.html#monolithic-sorted-map-structure) in what are called system ranges.
 There are two replication zone levels for this internal system data, listed from least to most granular: